LucasALLOIN/DavidGuettage/README.md

  - !next: Play next song in queue.
  - !replay: Play current song from beginning.
  - !pause: Pause or resume music (toggle).
+ - !queue: Display the current song queue.
+ - !search: Display the 5 first occurrences on youtube.
  - !kill: Kill the bot properly.

  It's also support a shield system, that means you can set rule to check if user is admin for exemple.